Melbourne shops supporting local female designers

 After opening on International Women's Day in 2020, QVWC!
 Shop has been a hub for the city's best female and non-binary artists and designers.
 Love a quirky accessory?
 Peruse Candy Ng's cute badges and patches, super cool zines and totes from local collective GEMS, and diorama earrings from Funky Fun You.
 Or shop with a purpose and buy from social enterprises like Sisterworks.
 It's even located at the site of Victoria's first women's hospital.

-You'll find this treasure trove hidden in a basement on Flinders Lane, almost invisible from the street.
+You'll find this treasure trove in a beautiful new space on Little Collins Street.
 Jewellers Emma Goodsir and Ali Limb opened the first e.g.etal store more than 20 years ago to create a space to showcase exciting local talent.
 Today you can browse modern styles from independent Aussie and international designers, from statement cuffs to sculptural work of art rings.

 Home to handmade Victorian produce and products, everything in Clementine’s is charmingly local.
 Owner Melanie Ashe is so Melbourne she lives a mere minute's walk away from her Degraves Street store.
 Pay her a visit to pick up rooftop honey, street art inspired gifting, fierce fashion and more.
 Snap a pic with the orange Vespa on your way out to make your visit even more iconic.